Frozen (musical): Nordic productions

 A series of five Nordic productions of the musical are planned to be directed by Icelandic film director Gísli Örn Garðarsson, who was given the task of making them "more Nordic" in terms of story, music, and culture.
 The shows are being produced by Icelandic theatre group Vesturport in collaboration with theatres in the capital cities of the five Nordic countries: Det Norske Teatret in Oslo, Þjóðleikhúsið in Reykjavík, Stockholm's stadsteater, Helsinki's Kaupunginteatteri, and Falkonersalen in Copenhagen.

 The Norwegian production ran from October 14, 2023 to April 30, 2024, with Mimmi Tamba as Elsa and Ina Svenningdal as Anna; and the Icelandic production opened on March 2, 2024, with Hildur Vala Baldursdóttir as Elsa and Vala Kristín Eiríksdóttir as Anna.
 The Danish production is set to premiere on February 12, 2026, with Maria Lucia Rosenberg and Kristine Yde Eriksen, original Danish dubbers of Elsa and Anna respectively, reprising their roles.
 All of the productions have been titled Frost.

-Netherlands (2024–present)
+Netherlands (2024–2026)

 A Dutch production opened at the Circustheater in The Hague on June 9, 2024, with Nienke Latten as Anna, Vajèn van den Bosch as Elsa, Naidjim Severina as Kristoff, Tristan van der Lingen as Hans, Steven Roox as Olaf, Jorge Verkroost as the Duke of Weselton and Mathijs Pater & Nicholas Li as Sven.
 It is produced by Stage Entertainment.
+The production closed on January 4, 2026.

+South Korea (2026–present)

+A Korean-language production opened on August 13, 2026, at the Charlotte Theater in Seoul.